Article

 The following resources support open conversations and practical action

-• The digital weight management programme for NHS staff offers access to a 12-week online weight management plan to support a healthier lifestyle and weight management.
+• NHS staff can access a 12-week digital weight management programme to support healthier lifestyles and weight management.

 Consider setting up group exercise clubs or workplace fitness events to encourage participation and build a sense of community.
 NHS employees also benefit from exclusive discounts on gym memberships, which can be promoted as part of your wellbeing offer.